-How to improve basement air quality is a common question these days.
+How to improve basement air quality is a common question in 2022.
 Well, the air quality in your home, especially the basement, is possibly the essential factor to consider when building or remodeling.
 It has been reported that anywhere from 25 – 40% of a home’s heating and cooling loss is through the basement.

 Plus mold, mildew, and pests like rodents also love an environment where there’s moisture and little light i.e., basements.
 If you’ve had a leaky basement, those leaks often cause severe damage due to high humidity levels as well as possible mold growths.
 This can cause health risks for anyone sensitive to allergens.

 Not only that but some “critters” actually enter your home by coming up through the basement floor.
 Once they’ve entered, they can live undetected in damp basements or crawl spaces for months – until you smell them.

 Also Read About: Best Air Purifier for Kitchen

 How to Improve Basement Air Quality?
 5 Simple Solutions

 So what do you do to improve basement air quality?
 One solution is to build an energy-efficient basement waterproofing system that fits your home’s exterior design.

 This includes installing vapor barriers and gutters designed to keep water out of the basement while maintaining adequate ventilation.